domsteinbach/gossembrot-portal/README.md

-# GossembrotDb
+# Gossembrot-Portal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17 A project of the Swiss Nationalfonds (2021–2025); Lead: Prof. Dr. Michael Stolz (University of Bern).

 ## Development server with a mysql database running locally
 You need a local mysql database running on localhost:3306 - if not, try serve the static version (see below)